TheRobinPk/space_collector/README.md

 Fire a high energy attack, at `{angle}` angle.
 Length of the attack is 5 000 kms.

+Any enemy spaceship less than 200 kms far from the high enery attack is now broken.

 This command is only valid for an attacker.

 Response is `OK` (even if the fire rate is not respected, and in this case the command is ignored).